 Annual Virginia Festivals

 Besides the impending holiday season, there is much to celebrate in the fall.
-Check out the Virginia Film Festival in Charlottesville, attend one of the several Oyster Festivals across the state, or enjoy a beer at any Oktoberfest celebration.
+Check out the virtual Virginia Film Festival in Charlottesville or the Middleburg Film Fest (virtual and in-person), attend one of the several Oyster Festivals across the state, or enjoy a beer at any Oktoberfest celebration.

 Charlottesville’s Downtown Mall

-With its abundance of delicious dives and plenty of outdoor seating, the Downtown Mall, one of the longest pedestrian malls in the country, is the perfect place to spend an afternoon and enjoy the fresh fall air while you dine.
-Plus, you can enjoy shopping at unique boutiques, visiting art galleries or even catching a show at one of the venues or theaters.
+With its abundance of delicious eateries and plenty of outdoor seating, the Downtown Mall, one of the longest pedestrian malls in the country, is the perfect place to spend an afternoon and enjoy the fresh fall air while you dine.
+Plus, you can enjoy shopping at unique boutiques or visiting art galleries.

-In between summer vacations and holiday traveling, it can be nice to steal a quick weekend excursion with friends and family, and Virginia offers plenty of outdoor fun.
+In between summer vacations and the holidays, it can be nice to steal a quick weekend excursion with friends and family, and Virginia offers plenty of outdoor fun.
 Go for a trip on the James River or visit a vineyard for a horseback ride through the fields with a tour company like the Indian Summer Guide Service.

 Harvest Dinners & Seasonal Feasts